Isabel Maria de Alcântara, Duchess of Goiás: Studies in Europe

 On 7 April 1831, Emperor Pedro I abdicated the throne of Brazil and left for Europe with his wife Amélia de Leuchtenberg and his eldest legitimate daughter Queen Maria II of Portugal.
-Shortly after a few months as a guest of King Louis Philippe I, the former Emperor and now Duke of Bragança acquired a home and Isabel Maria began to spend the weekends with her family.
+Shortly after a few months as a guest of King Louis Philippe I, the former Emperor and now Duke of Braganza acquired a home and Isabel Maria began to spend the weekends with her family.
 This time, Amélie of Leuchtenberg accepted her and ended up adopting her as a daughter.
-On January 25, 1832, the Duke of Bragança went to Portugal to retake the throne usurped by his younger brother Miguel, leaving Isabel Maria in the care of his wife and mother-in-law, Princess Augusta of Bavaria, Dowager Duchess of Leuchtenberg.
-Soon after the constitutional forces conquered Lisbon, the Duke of Bragança sent his brother-in-law, the Marquis of Loulé, to Paris to bring his wife and daughter Queen Maria II for Portuguese territory.
+On January 25, 1832, the Duke of Braganza went to Portugal to retake the throne usurped by his younger brother Miguel, leaving Isabel Maria in the care of his wife and mother-in-law, Princess Augusta of Bavaria, Dowager Duchess of Leuchtenberg.
+Soon after the constitutional forces conquered Lisbon, the Duke of Braganza sent his brother-in-law, the Marquis of Loulé, to Paris to bring his wife and daughter Queen Maria II for Portuguese territory.
 The Duchess of Goiás, on that occasion, returned to the boarding school.

-The Duke of Bragança died on 24 September 1834 and the task of raise Isabel Maria was assumed by his widow and her mother; in his will, the Duke gave his daughter a share of his estate.
+The Duke of Braganza died on 24 September 1834 and the task of raise Isabel Maria was assumed by his widow and her mother; in his will, the Duke gave his daughter a share of his estate.
 The Duchess of Goiás had been separated from the Marchioness of Santos at such a young age that she had no recollection of her biological mother and therefore she had always considered Amélie of Leuchtenberg and Dowager Duchess Augusta of Leuchtenberg as her natural mother and grandmother.
 In 1839, under the tutelage of the Marquis of Resende, Isabel Maria went to Munich and joined the Royal Institute of Young Women to complete her studies.
 In 1841, Amélie of Leuchtenberg sent news of her progress to her stepson, Emperor Pedro II: "Everyone is very happy with Isabel Maria at the institute, and my mother wrote that she grows and becomes more beautiful every day".